|

 A variety of digital tools is available to support students in their mathematics learning.
 Among them, Mathigon, Dédys, and Mathia offer interactive learning environments that target various age and skill levels.

-Mathigon provides a platform rich in interactive content, where students can explore mathematical concepts independently.
-The modules are carefully designed to integrate interactive elements, such as quizzes and practical exercises, to test students’ understanding in real time.
+Mathigon offers a rich platform full of interactive content, where students can explore mathematical concepts autonomously.
+The modules are carefully designed to incorporate interactive elements, such as quizzes and practical exercises, to test students’ understanding in real-time.

 Dédys focuses on playful activities for learning mathematics, allowing students to manipulate virtual mathematical objects.
-This tool emphasizes problem-solving and experimentation, offering a practical approach to learning.
+This tool emphasizes problem-solving and experimentation, providing a hands-on approach to learning.

 Educational software like Mathia is also very valuable.
-They offer tailored activity paths for each student, from CP to CE2, to master the fundamentals of mathematics confidently.
-With an intuitive interface, students can navigate through different levels of difficulty, receiving adequate support for each stage of their learning.
+It offers customized activity paths tailored to each student, from CP to CE2, to master the fundamentals of mathematics with confidence.
+With an intuitive interface, students can navigate through different levels of difficulty, receiving adequate support for each step of their learning.

-In addition, platforms such as Labomep provide teachers with resources to manage remote activities, which is particularly useful in the current educational context.
-Online accessible questionnaires allow for tracking students’ progress while maintaining their engagement.
+Moreover, platforms like Labomep provide teachers with resources to manage remote activities, which is especially useful in the current context of education.
+The online questionnaires enable tracking student progress while maintaining their engagement.

 Manipulation and Visualization Tools

-Manipulation tools like Mathies offer an interactive learning experience through their digital boards.
-These tools include number tables and addition and multiplication grids that help students visualize relationships between numbers.
-In particular, the addition and multiplication tables allow exploring fundamental concepts interactively, making learning more perceptible.
+Manipulation tools such as Mathies offer an interactive learning experience through their digital boards.
+These tools include number boards and addition and multiplication grids that help students visualize the relationships between numbers.
+In particular, the addition table and multiplication table allow for exploring fundamental concepts interactively, making learning more perceptible.

 Classroom Use

-By integrating these digital tools into daily classroom life, teachers can enrich the mathematics learning experience.
-Platforms like Planète Maths compile a collection of tools that combine manipulation and visualization, which contributes to improving students’ understanding through visual and tactile methods.
+By incorporating these digital tools into daily classroom routines, teachers can enrich the learning experience in mathematics.
+Platforms like Planète Maths compile a collection of tools combining manipulation and visualization, which helps improve students’ understanding through visual and tactile methods.
 By replacing traditional methods with interactive tools, teachers can transform student engagement and motivation to learn.